johnsonp-sbg/linking-ui/README.md

 For the local tests, there is a hook set up to spin up the environment before the tests.
 If the tests are successful, there is also a hook to tear it down again.
 If there is a failure in the tests, the clean up hook will not be invoked.

+In order to view the last report, run `npm run test:integration:report`.

 ## To Do

 * Long term home